 Marco Island is only accessible by boat or kayak, so you’ll have to hop on the water to jet over for this attraction.
 Though this is a deserted island with no facilities, you are in fact allowed to camp here.
 Be sure to check for the weather forecast and stay out of the structures as currents and tides make exploring the dilapidated homes dangerous.

 Florida Caverns State Park is a spectacular option if you’re looking to explore the natural wonders of Florida this summer.
 This magnificent display of underground limestone cave formations, which took millions of years to become what it is today, is the only place in Florida where you can go on a public cave tour.

 You can hike, camp out for the weekend, paddle down the Chipola River or even play a nine-hole game of golf on the New Deal-era style course.

-Call Blair’s Air for Quality Summer AC Relief in Clearwater
+Call Blair’s Air for Quality Summer AC Service in Clearwater

 In between your list of adventures and trips this coming summer, you’ll need to come home to a nice, cool home.
 If you’re in need of AC repair, maintenance or system replacement, the experts at Blair’s Air Conditioning and Heating are just a phone call away.
 Don’t put off your family’s comfort any longer.
 Ensure your home is operating at peak performance for the coming sweltering temperatures.

 Blair’s Air is here to keep you cool through the hottest of times.
-Call us today at (727) 800-4148, or visit us online to schedule AC service right away!
+Call us today to schedule AC service right away.